lollllcat/lollllcat.github.io/_pages/publications.md

 **Zhizhou Zhang**, Milind Chabbi, Adam Welc, and Timothy Sherwood.
 In 2021 USENIX Annual Technical Conference (USENIX ATC 21), pp. 939-955.
 2021. [code](https://github.com/uber-research/GOCC)

 * [Fine-grained data usage analysis by access sampling: seeing the data that is not there](https://dl.acm.org/doi/abs/10.1145/3240302.3240425)\
 **Zhizhou Zhang**, Chencheng Ye, Rahman Lavaee, Ning Gu, and Chen Ding.
-In Proceedings of the International Symposium on Memory Systems, pp. 221-231.
+In Proceedings of the International Symposium on Memory Systems (ISMM), pp. 221-231.
 2018.